elishacook/handbag/README.md

 **NOTE** This is pre-alpha software, i.e., cool your jets, lots of stuff is not implemented.
 If you like the concept, consider helping out by checking out what *is* implemented, suggesting ideas, writing code or just sending a nice note to keep me motivated.
 Thanks!

-Hnadbag is an embedded database for python.
+Handbag is an embedded database for python.
 Its goal is to be a viable persistence option for small-to-medium sized projects and also to be super fun to use.
 This is not the DB for giganto-scale applications, but if you want data persistence, consistency and convenience this might be the thing for you.

-Hnadbag uses [lmdb](http://symas.com/mdb/) (also [py-lmdb](https://github.com/dw/py-lmdb)) so it inherits all of its excellent qualities.
-When you use Hnadbag you get:
+Handbag uses [lmdb](http://symas.com/mdb/) (also [py-lmdb](https://github.com/dw/py-lmdb)) so it inherits all of its excellent qualities.
+When you use Handbag you get:

 * Multi-thread and multi-process concurrency
 * ACID guarantees